Services:

 Research synthesis and strategic implications

-Launching something new — or relaunching something that didn't quite land?
-I build the commercial logic behind the creative vision.
+Entering a new market, launching a new product, or relaunching something that didn’t land?
+I build the commercial logic that sits behind the plan and test it before it becomes expensive.

 Market entry and GTM strategy